Khristophor/khristophor.github.io/aboutme.md

 ---
 layout: page
 title: About
 subtitle:
 ---

 #### Me

-My name is Chris Wiseman, and aside from my interest in programming, I spend most of my spare time playing videogames and hanging out with my wife and cat.
+My name is Chris Wiseman, and aside from my interest in programming, I spend most of my spare time playing videogames and hanging out with my wife and cats.

 #### My past